kuglerh/BREIN_SW/readMe.txt

 <mode> is the mode of encoding in NuSMV.
 Current modes are:
     temporal_logic_bmc:      for use with .ctlspec and .ltlspec files to run the SAT solver with bounded model checking

-additionally there are optional arguments, which, if specified, must be after the 4 required arguments.
+additionally, there are optional arguments, which, if specified, must be after the 4 required arguments.
 They are:
 -v to perform validation on solutions
 -bmc <length> to specify the bounds of bmc.
-Default is 20.
+The default is 20.

 .net file:
-In case of a special node (strong and weak regulators), the node should be define as follows:
+In case of a special node (strong and weak regulators), the node should be defined as follows:
 <node_name>[](81);
-and each connection that connect into this node should be define as follows:
+and each connection that connects into this node should be defined as follows:
 <regulator_name>	<node_name>	positive/negative	strong/weak  [optional];

 Test models: